firefox-devtools/debugger/docs/debugging-firefox.md

 #### Updating the Debugger

-You can update the debugger by running `yarn copy-assets` or `yarn watch`.
-The script will use webpack to bundle the debugger and copy the bundle into `devtools/client/debugger/new/debugger.js`.
+You can update the debugger by running `yarn watch`.
+The script will:

+* copy the debugger files
+* bundle dependencies into vendors
+* bundle workers

 > Remember, every time the code changes in firefox you need to re-run `./mach build`!